 Calculating the customs value

-Secondly, being the importer of record also means being responsible for calculating the customs value.
+Secondly, being the importer of records also means being responsible for calculating customs values.

 The customs value is the amount paid or payable for goods abroad, including the cost of their transportation to Norway, insurance, packaging costs, and similar.